genevate/style_guides/business/distributed_employees.md

 - Ensure distributed workers are empowered to do their job and do it well:
     - Ensure any potential roadblock and/or managerial intervention is removed.
     - Ensure everyone has access to the required resources.
-    - Give each a company credit card and use it within reason/common sense.
+    - Give each employee a company credit card and allow them to use it within reason.
     - Allow everyone to take vacation when necessary/needed.
 Allow each to coordinate with team members on scheduling.
 - Watch for burnout by giving people time off and preventing people from overwork (i.e. more than 40